Senio Kelemete: College career

-In his true freshman season, Kelemete played in eight of the Huskies' 12 games as a defensive tackle, including four starts: vs. BYU, Oklahoma, Stanford, and Arizona.
+In his true freshman season at the University of Washington, Kelemete played in eight of the Huskies' 12 games as a defensive tackle, including four starts: vs. BYU, Oklahoma, Stanford, and Arizona.
 In the off-season, he was moved over to offensive line, and started 11 of the Huskies' 12 games at right guard (all but UCLA) in 2009.
 He earned honorable mention All-Pac-10 honors and was named the John P. Angel Lineman of the Year at the Huskies' postseason awards banquet.

 For his junior year, Kelemete was moved from guard to left tackle and named team captain.
 He started all 13 games, one of only two UW o-linemen to do so.
 Still a team captain in 2011, Kelemete started all 13 games at left tackle again, and was named second-team All-Pac-12.
 He was a member of the North team at the 2012 Senior Bowl.

 Professional career

 Pre-draft

 Projected as a fourth round selection by Sports Illustrated, he was ranked as the No. 9 offensive guard prospect.
 Kelemete was praised for his "great use of body positioning and blocking angles", but criticized for his lack of "top footwork in pass protection".